illustrofia/github-organizations/readme.md

 Also, I would definitely connect to the Github API using some sort of key which allows us to make more request.

+## Known Issues

+1. The card transitions (I would search for different approaches that would achieve the animation from Figma; perhaps also using react-spring)
+2. The member counters (I would create a separate component for this one which depends on the number of members)
+3. The case where the request failed is not treated correctly, therefore the user gets a blank screen when we hit the api request limit.
+I would use React Query's features to display some kind of message when the request failes.

 ## Technologies

 - Husky - helps to keep a clean codebase and prevents errors from getting through the commit phase